woodystock/MarsRoverSimulation/README.md

         3 3 E
         MMRMMRMRRM

-You would call the function as follows:
+You would call the function like so:

 ```javascript
 const output = handleMarsRoverConsoleInputs(